fonghoujun/sa-takehome-project-python/README.md

 Reference - https://zapier.com/apps/mailgun/integrations/stripe

 ### Caching
 While implementing the application, I had to input my checkout details every time the server was restarted.
-I would implement a way to cache the customer's information.
+I would implement a way to persist the customer's input information.

 ### Cart system
 Right now, it only allows customers to checkout one book at any time.
 I would implement a cart system where customers have the ability to add multiple books into their cart.
-I will also use `caching` mentioned in the previous improvement to ensure that the selections done by the customer are saved.
+I would also use `caching` as mentioned previously to ensure that the selections done by the customer are saved.

 ### Implement Stripe Radar
 I would add an additional layer of fraud detection with Stripe Radar.
 With the simplicity and customisable nature of Stripe Radar, enabling it would give an additional layer of security for the application.